 But what I wanted to write about, briefly, was Work.
 Because work is the means by which we create wealth of whatever kind.
 There is much of value that is given to use by virtue of the fact that we have been born.
 But having been born — and raised, with luck and the blessing, by the work of those who care for us — there comes a point at which both who we know ourselves to be and how we are known to others is defined by the nature and quality of the work that we choose to do.

 One of the most interesting books I've read in the last year is Art and Fear by Bayles and Orland.
-Like Henry James, when they talk about work they are making specific reference to artwork, but is true with regard to virtually any kind of work.
+When they talk about work they are making specific reference to artwork, but what they have to say is true with regard to virtually any kind of work.
 Here they talk explicitly about the connection between work and identity, and how the work you do comes to define in significant ways both who you are and who you might one day become:

 What you need to know about the next piece is contained in the last piece.
 The place to learn about your materials is in the last use of your materials.
 The place to learn about your execution is in your execution.
 The best information about what you love is in your last contact with what you love.
 Put simply, your work is your guide: a complete, comprehensive, limitless reference book on your work.
 There is no other such book, and it is yours alone.
 It functions this way for no one else.
 Your fingerprints are all over your work, and you alone know how they got there.
 Your work tells you about your working methods, your discipline, your strengths and weaknesses, your habitual gestures, your willingness to embrace.
 (Kindle Location 419)